Saturday, November 4, 2023

 Benjamin Campbell and his two sons, Moses and Aaron, came to my attention as I read Stephen Wickes' History of the Oranges... for the first time more than a decade ago.
 I thought there must be a relationship to my Campbell ancestors who had lived in the same area, but there was no documented connection.

 And, sadly, a decade later, there is still no documented connection.
 What we do have is unequivocal evidence that we share a common ancestor in the circa 1600s time period.
-He is known by the Y-DNA mutation that is unique to him and his male descendants: R-FTB16962.
+He is known by the Y-DNA variation that is unique to him and his male descendants: R-FTB16962.

 Wickes' entry is a baptism in the records of the Newark Mountain Society for the three Campbells on August 3, 1758.
 That was all I knew of them until I corresponded with a male descendant of Moses.
 In that descendant's possession was a copy of the Moses Campbell family bible where the family had recorded births and deaths.
 What a gold mine for his genealogy!